barn2plugins/posts-data-table/readme.txt

 We make use of the [jQuery DataTables](http://datatables.net/) library to power the searching and sorting features.

-[See our demo for more information](https://barn2.co.uk/posts-table/), or examples of the plugin in action below.
+[See the demo](https://barn2.co.uk/posts-table/) for examples of the plugin in action, and view the full [plugin documentation](https://barn2.co.uk/kb-categories/posts-table-search-sort-free-kb/) in our Knowledge Base.

 ### How to create your own WordPress Post Tables
 You can use *Posts Table with Search & Sort* to display your content in searchable and sortable tables.
 This has a huge range of use cases, from a simple archive of your posts, to previews of your content, to sorting by author, tags, date, and more.